hantswilliams/flask-api-template-healthcare-/healthcare-template-app/readme.md

 ## Notes to self:
 - Pages:
+    - inspired by Next.js, and the idea of having a `pages` folder
     - This folder contains web pages that are rendered by the Flask app.
     - Right now these are basic, and if you want to display json here, use JSONIFY from flask
     - These use the Jinja2 templating engine, along with HTML, CSS, and JS
     - Managed by FLASK BLUEPRINTS
     - Decorators go within the route itself, versus in the class method like in the API
 - API:
+    - inspired by Next.js, and the idea of having a `api` folder
     - This folder contains the API endpoints that are used by the front end
     - These are managed by FLASK_RESTX
     - Each of these endpoints automatically generates a Swagger UI page